t3r6/pkdocs/docs/guides/trickjumping/pk-autohop.md

 # Painkiller Autohop

-> This script is made by XDavidXtreme.
+> This script is made by XDavidXtreme and was integrated into PK Extra Plus.

 You can use this code to enable the autohop (auto bhop / auto bunny hop / auto jump) feature in Painkiller.
 It works the same as in Xonotic, Warsow, Warfork.